Sina-KH/Telegram-Android/README.md

 - Bottom blur when expand avatar

 Known issues: (lack of time, sadly...):
-- Transitions to the profile must be improved
+- Transitions to the profile screen must be implemented
-- Blurs do not update as expected when scroll on avatars
+- Blur needs to be improved when expanding/collapsing
 - Top cutout is handled, but screen records (and on some devices) may look weird!
 - Other minor glitches and possible improvements